faten-sawy/Book-App/README.md

-# Getting Started with Create React App
+# Getting Started with book App (responsive)

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+## Project contains 4 pages
+1- Home => that include all books are rendered
+2- Favourites => that have all books that user added to favourites ... books categorized by authors 3- Book Deatils
+4- not found => it display when write strange route

 ## Available Scripts